brisberg/screepsmod-lockstep/README.md

 # Lockstep (Screeps Server Mod)

-Lockstep will prevents the server from ticking unless a tick is specifically requested.
-Suitable for unit/integration testing of scripts where you need fine grained control over tick events.
+A Screeps Server Mod which prevents the server from ticking unless a tick() is requested.
+Suitable for unit/integration testing of scripts where you need fine-grained control over tick events.

 ## Installation